Avocado-Corporation/repo-secure/README.md

 <!-- ROADMAP -->
 ## Roadmap
+This is intended to provide a baseline for building a full solution.
+Some suggested features:

 - [ ] Azure Support
 - [ ] GCP Support
 - [ ] Add GitHub Events
+- [ ] Unit & End to End testing
+- [ ] WAF
+- [ ] Add Metrics using your preferred solution

 See the [open issues](https://github.com/Avocado-Corporation/repo-secure/issues) for a full list of proposed features (and known issues).